imanzaf/esg-data-retrieval/README.md

 #### Writing New Code
 *Note:* **Don't** push commits directly to the dev branch
 - Create a branch from dev.
 Use standard naming conventions, e.g., feature/my-new-feature
-- Run the pre-commit hooks before pushing your code to ensure your it's is well-formatted.
+- Run the pre-commit hooks before pushing your code to ensure your it's well-formatted.
 - Pull Requests:
     - When creating a pull request to merge back into dev, add a clear description to the pull request.
 Include details of any new features or changes to existing features.
     - Make sure at least **one** person reviews your PR before merging